U.S. House to vote on $28 million for FDA to relieve infant formula shortage - NewsBreak

 Connecticut Rep. Rosa DeLauro, chair of the U.S. House Appropriations Committee, which approves all federal government spending, said Tuesday that Congress has “more work to do to get to the bottom of serious safety concerns at an Abbott facility and the FDA’s failure to address them with any sense of urgency.”

-The legislation Bishop and DeLauro announced requires the FDA to send U.S. House and Senate appropriators a weekly report on how much of the money it has spent.
+The legislation Bishop and DeLauro announced requires the FDA to send U.S. House and Senate appropriators a weekly report on how much of the money it’s spent.

-The post U.S. House to vote on $28 million for FDA to relieve infant formula shortage appeared first on Nebraska Examiner .
+The post U.S. House to vote on $28 million for FDA to relieve infant formula shortage appeared first on New Jersey Monitor .